 - Nausea and vomiting

 - Partial or total unconsciousness

 There are two significant considerations about phenibut overdoses.
-FIRST, because phenibut has a delayed onset of action, first-time or inexperienced users may feel that they have not taken enough, and so they take more.
+First, because phenibut has a delayed onset of action, inexperienced users may feel that they have not taken enough, so they take more.
 Double-dosing like this can trigger unpleasant side effects or even cause an overdose.
-SECOND, unlike opioids, there is no pharmacological solution to a phenibut overdose.
-Instead, emergency poisonings need to be treated in other ways, including:
+Also, unlike opioids, there is no pharmacological solution to a phenibut overdose.
+Instead, emergency poisonings must be treated in other ways, like stomach pumping.